Carreau/jupytercon/jupytercon.md

 ## In IPython

-In IPython the display portion of the protocol can be implemented in 2 ways:
+In IPython the display portion of the protocol can be implemented in two ways:
   - Using `_repr_*_` methods
   - By registering `formatters`